 With a fierce attention to detail mixed with tender loving care of course!
 Kidding, but not really.
 The standard construction of our custom-made suits is always a half-canvas jacket.
-Full-canvassed jackets are available upon special request at extra cost (and time) for customers starting with their second suit order.
+Full-canvassed jackets are available in our Savoy Line Suits only.
 We’ve done multiple rounds of testing, diligence and quality control so you don’t have to worry about anything except looking good in your very own Black Lapel custom suit!
 For some more information, check out our post on Black Lapel Custom Suits vs. Designer Off-The-Rack Suits.

 Have a better idea about suit construction now?
 We hope so.
 Suit jacket construction is not something readily seen but it should never be overlooked.

 Like all things in life, quality starts from the inside out.